ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 template: logorb
 # Trademarks Protect Consumers

-- Trademarks work by **preventing consumer confusion** as to the producer or **source of goods**
+- Trademarks work by **preventing consumer confusion** about the **source of goods**
-- Trademarks protect consumers by giving them consistency in quality and functionality from a single brand
+- Trademarks protect consumers by giving them consistency from a single brand

-- Imagine your trademarks through the eyes of a new customer or contributor
+> Imagine your trademarks through the eyes of a new user

 ???
 While we may see trademarks as protecting our reputation as producers of high quality products, the real purpose of trademarks is protecting consumers.
 Consistent trademarks allow consumers a simpler decision process by ensuring that they get the the type, quality, and kind of product they expect when shopping for a brand, because they know it’s from a consistent vendor.